Coming soon to the App Store

 Behavior charts and sticker boards die after a week.
 Threats stop working by Tuesday.

-You read all the gentle parenting articles.
+You read all the parenting books.
 You still yell sometimes.
 You're not broken — you just need a system.

 You don't need another behavior chart.
 You need a tool that handles the moment so you don't have to.